 PR can play a crucial role in bringing the brand to life.
 However, PR needs real understanding of how customer perceptions are changing in the target markets if it is to align the brand to customers.
 The reality is that few PR managers even align their campaigns to the corporate marketing plan, let alone aligning their campaigns to customers: in-house PR managers know how few agencies ask for the marketing plan; PR agencies know how few clients offer it.

 However, those few exceptions should be encouraged to flourish.
-PR can transform brand perceptions, support sale-making push-pull marketing programmes, and integrate PR into the wider business marketing engine.
+TV ads like the award-winning commercial of mike morse can transform brand perceptions, support sale-making push-pull marketing programmes, and integrate PR into the wider business marketing engine.